News.

 After 21 long years, alongside mixed doubles partner, John Peers, Women’s Tennis Foundation scholarship holder, Storm Sanders has broken the Australian drought, being crowned US Open Champion in the mixed doubles.
 The last time this event was won by an Australian pair, was when Todd Woodbridge & Rennae Stubbs defeated Lisa Raymond and Leander Paes in 2001.

-On Wednesday November 10th , the 30th Annual General Meeting of the Women's Tennis Foundation Inc was held.
-The meeting reported on the highlights of another year disrupted by the pandemic.
+On Wednesday November 18 2025 , the Annual General Meeting of the Women's Tennis Foundation Inc was held.
+The meeting reported on the highlights of another year and the scholarship recipients.